buk0vec/srsadmm/srsadmm-core/README.md

 ## Binaries

 - Run the `generate_problem` binary to generate a problem instance.
 - Run the `lasso` binary to solve the problem instance, or `lasso_prox` to solve the problem instance with the proximal gradient method.
+The binaries will pull your AWS credentials from the default environment variables.
+To enable a specific backend, run the binary as `cargo run --release --bin <binary> --no-default-features --features <accelerate/netlib/openblas> -- <args>`.

 ## Usage

 Alternatively, you can use the `srsadmm-core` library in your own project.
 While you can technically install it with `cargo add srsadmm-core`, it might be better to directly copy this directory into your own project and use it as a dependency.
 Take a look at `lasso.rs` and `lasso_prox.rs` for examples of how to use the library.
+You can also install with features `accelerate`, `netlib`, or `openblas` to enable different backends.

 ### Core ADMM Framework